Ashishisongit/ADSA-using-C/README.md

-The Program Demonstrates Merge Sort Operation of Advanced Data Structure .
+The Programme Demonstrates Merge Sort Operation of Advanced Data Structure .